 Good examples of sinking funds are holiday gifts, annual vacations or a washer and dryer that will need to be replaced soon.
-Establishing sinking funds and contributing to them regularly is one of the best budgeting skills I work on with my financial coaching clients.

 Identify those things that cost more than what you can feasibly pay for in a regular monthly budget, but you know you’ll need to spend.
 Then divide that up by the number of months until you expect to spend that money.
 Save that every month!